avalentino/bpack/docs/overview.rst

 * both bit and byte order can be specified by the user
 * automatic size determination for some data types
 * record nesting (the field in a record descriptor can be another record)
-* possibility to specify data types using string specifiers compatible with numpy_ "Array Interface" and ``dtype``
+* possibility to specify data types using the special type annotation class :class:`bpack.typing.T` that accepts annotations and string specifiers compatible with the numpy_ "Array Interface" and ``dtype``
 * comprehensive test suite